 Solstice West Can Help

-Solstice Residential Treatment Center is a program for young girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, addictive behaviors, and/or relationship struggles.
+Solstice Residential Treatment Center is a program for young girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, addictive behaviors, and/or relationship struggles.
 This program provides three types of therapy: individual, group, and family therapy.
 This approach will help students heal and improve from every angle.
-Fitness, nutrition, and academics also play an important role in this program as it teaches young women how to incorporate healthy habits into their lives.
-Solstice gives young women the skills and help they need to transition into the world feeling confident, happy, healthy, and capable of self-managing.
+Fitness, nutrition, and academics also play an important role in this program as it teaches teens how to incorporate healthy habits into their lives.
+Solstice gives teens the skills and help they need to transition into the world feeling confident, happy, healthy, and capable of self-managing.
 We can help your family today!